 There's no reason to own gold in U.S. dollar terms, commodities trader Dennis Gartman said Monday.» Read More

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-Stocks sold off but gold was a big winner as traders moved to bullion.
-Nat gas was up on a smaller-than-expected build, and crude was down on the day.
+Gold hit a 3-month low, copper popped a bit, oil was down slightly and nat gas was up on the day.

 John McGloin, executive chairman at Amara Mining, explains that mining gold in the Ivory Coast in Africa is cheap because of "phenomenal¿ infrastructure and the governmental backing.

 Gold ended its lowest level in about 3-1/2 months after strong US data lifted optimism about the economy, while platinum fell.

 Gold held below $1,300 an ounce on Monday, but a Ukraine election win could undermine the precious metal's safe haven status.